How can I determine my eligibility for Italian citizenship by descent (Jure sanguinis)?

 The Bottom Line

-As if 12/2025 there are three basic ways to gain Italian citizenship if you qualify, including:
+As of 2026 there are three basic ways to gain Italian citizenship if you qualify via Jure Sanguinis, including:

 1. Move to Italy and apply: This option involves relocating to Italy for a period of 3 to 12 months (not continuously), establishing residency, and submitting an application in the commune where you reside.
 This process took me only 9 months after I gathered my documents and applied in Italy.
 This may be the most expensive option, but overall takes the shortest time and is by far more fun!

-2. Apply through your Italian consulate: This is the most time-consuming but cost-effective method.
+2. Apply through your Italian consulate (only until 2028, then ALL applications must go thru Rome!): This is the most time-consuming but cost-effective method.
 The process can take anywhere from 2 to 5 years, depending on the availability of the consulate and the completeness of the application.
+Also, the new law severely limits the number of applications accepted in 2026 to the 2025 levels.

 3. Go through the Italian courts: Your physical presence isn’t mandatory, but you’ll need an Italian lawyer and all the relevant documents.
 This process can take up to two years after filing in Italy, depending on your individual circumstances.

 The current law is being challenged in multiple Italian courts at this time.
-In fact, in January of 2026 there is a constitutional court ruling scheduled in Rome.
-IHC legal contacts on the ground in the US and in Italy believe that most, but not all, of the recently implemented restrictions will be rolled back.
-The exact outcomes will not be available until the early part of 2026.
+IHC legal contacts on the ground in the US and in Italy believe that the recently implemented restrictions will continue to make applying for Italian citizenship more difficult for most people for the foreseeable future, and that the best path forward would be to apply in Italy; this is our speciality.

 Regardless of how you qualify for Italian citizenship (pre or post March 2025), NOW is the time to take action and begin the citizenship application process.
 Compiling all the pertinent documents, certifications, and the translations will take time.

-We are here and ready to assist you in any way necessary.
+At IHC, we are here and ready to assist you in any way necessary.
+We offer free consultations so you can understand how your specific case should be handled.

 If you qualify for Italian citizenship by descent and apply for citizenship in Italy, the processing time will be significantly shorter compared to applying from your home country.

-Please contact IHC for additional information or if you have any questions regarding your personal Italian heritage citizenship circumstances.
-We offer free consultations.
+Please contact IHC for a FREE consultation or if you have any questions regarding your personal Italian heritage citizenship circumstances.

 What will you do?